Citizen-led Referendum Challenged!

 "The historic nature of these facilities should be maintained and celebrated, and accordingly, the key elements of the master pLan for this area focus on restoration of the historic structures and the Jens Jensen landscape."

 We believe therefore, our citing of this plan is valid and to suggest otherwise, is to fly in the face of the city's own "Master Plan".

 Here is the full excerpt.

 Read more about the LMP here.

 Next Steps, How to Help

-There will be a hearing to determine if the objection is valid, which will be determined by the Electoral Board: Mayor Hagerty, Alderman Rainey, and City Clerk Reid.
-This will be a public hearing, and we welcome you to join in to support us, Tuesday, August 14, 8:30 am.
+We won the hearing on 8/14/18, and the first objection was thrown out!!
+Next there will be a hearing to determine if the other two objections are valid, which will be determined by the Electoral Board: Mayor Hagerty, Alderman Rainey, and City Clerk Reid.
+This will be a public hearing, and we welcome you to join in to support us, Tuesday, August 21, 4 pm.
 As Save Harley Clarke, we enthusiastically promote civility and respect - and believe that silent support in impressive numbers speaks loudly.
 (Save your pitchforks, we may need them down the road... ;)) Unfortunately, this is going to get expensive - we need to lawyer up!
 Your donations can help support legal fees, which could run into the many thousands, we’ve been told.